RyGuy-FullStack/2204-Token-Review-2/api_docs.md

 ### `GET /api/COHORT-NAME/guests/me`

 This route is used to grab an already logged in guest's relevant data.
-It includes messages they have received, which might be useful if you wish to build out notifications for the guest.
+It includes comments they have received, which might be useful if you wish to build out notifications for the guest.
 You must pass a valid token with this request, or it will be rejected.

 #### Request Parameters